-More worryingly, alcohol dulls the part of the brain that control how your body works and operates.
+More worryingly, alcohol dulls the part of the brain that controls how your body works and operates.
 This affects your decision-making and general functions, which makes it increasingly difficult to ensure you remain in control.

 In addition to this, alcohol greatly influences your mood causing you to feel down and even aggressive.
-In the beginning, you might feel happy, relaxed and less inhibited, however, following a few more drinks you will begin to lose functions like coordination, vision and speech.
+In the beginning, you might feel happy, relaxed, and less inhibited, however, following a few more drinks you will begin to lose functions like coordination, vision, and speech.

 If you are a heavy drinker, it can be dangerous to stop drinking too quickly without proper help, this is known as “going cold turkey”.
 Attempting to detox yourself at home is dangerous.
-Get medical advice before you stop drinking by calling the NHS helpline on 111, and talk to your GP if you wake in the morning with physical withdrawal symptoms like anxiety, sweating, shaking.
+Get medical advice before you stop drinking by calling the NHS helpline on 111, and talk to your GP if you wake in the morning with physical withdrawal symptoms like anxiety, sweating, and shaking.

 If your GP recommends a medically supervised detoxification, Castle Craig can help.
 Our program lasts for at least five weeks and incorporates a full assessment, medically managed detox, psychiatrist-led care, intensive psychotherapy, education on alcohol, drugs, mental wellness, fitness, and continuing care.